What Is Cryptocurrency?

 Confirmations

 When you send crypto, the transaction needs to be "confirmed" by the blockchain network.
 Different blockchains require different numbers of confirmations before a transaction is considered final.
 Bitcoin typically requires 3-6 confirmations (30-60 minutes), while Tron and Solana confirm almost instantly.
-This is why selling USDT on Monica is faster (1-10 minutes) than selling Bitcoin (15-40 minutes).
+This is why selling USDT on Monica pays out sooner than selling Bitcoin — the blockchain wait is shorter, and Monica's own conversion takes under 60 seconds once the deposit confirms.

 Your First Steps as a Nigerian Crypto Beginner